Swamimalai Bronze Icons: Measurements

-The sculptor takes measurements using units of measurement laid down in Shilpa Shastras for icon making.
-The basic unit of measurement is tala, which is the distance between the hairline and the end of the lower jaw.
-The tala is divided into 12 equal parts called angula (roughly equivalent to the breadth of a finger) which is further divided into eight yava (the size of a barley grain) and so on until the smallest unit, a paramu (smaller than the end of a single hair).
-The measurements are noted using a narrow ribbon of coconut tree leaf cut to the icon length requirement and folded at different lengths in proportion to the length of various parts of the icon.
+Artisans determine the icon's proportions using traditional measurement systems set out in Shilpa Shastras.
+The basic unit of measurement is tala, defined as the distance from the hairline to the chin.
+The tāla is divided into 12 aṅgulas (finger-breadths), which are further subdivided into eight yavas (barley-corn units), and so on down to the smallest unit, a paramu (smaller than the end of a single hair).
+Artisans use a flexible strip of coconut palm leaf, marked and folded proportionally, to verify dimensions throughout the modelling phase.

 Artisans

-About 1200 people in Swamimalai are involved in metal sculpting.
-The artisans are known as sthapathis, who are traditionally from the Vishwakarma community and have practiced metal casting for several generations.
+Approximately 1,200 artisans in Swamimalai work in metal sculpting.
+The artisans are known as sthapathis, who are traditionally from the Vishwakarma community that have practiced lost-wax metal casting for several generations.